OpenVidu/openvidu.io/docs/docs/self-hosting/elastic/aws/admin.md

         ![Instance Management](../../../../assets/images/self-hosting/elastic/aws/aws-elastic-admin-instance-management-start.png){ .svg-img .dark-img }
         </figure>

 ## Administration and Configuration

-For administration, you can follow the instructions from the [On Premises Elastic](../on-premises/admin.md) section.
+For administration, you can follow the instructions from the [On Premises Elastic Administration](../on-premises/admin.md) section.

 Regarding the configuration, in AWS it is managed similarly to an on-premises deployment.
 For detailed instructions, please refer to the [Changing Configuration](/docs/self-hosting/configuration/changing-config) section.
 Additionally, the [How to Guides](/docs/self-hosting/how-to-guides) offer multiple resources to assist with specific configuration changes.